Master sexual desire through therapy

 1) Sustaining unrealistic hopes e.g. perfect reparation by another person; that things might not need to be discussed; that difficult experience may not need to be borne.
 That we do not need to overcome the pleasure principle i.e. that we must satisfy our basic needs and urges, including hunger, thirst, and sexual desire, in the most immediate and direct way possible.

-2) Promoting 'magical acts of a desperate person' (Phillips, 2013.)
+2) Promoting the 'magical acts of a desperate person' (Phillips, 2013.)
 Acting to change the reality of a relationship through strength of feeling.
 Just as a child does in a tantrum.
 A type of non consented sadomasochistic sexual excitement.
 Interactions that do not seem in the client's, or therapist's, best interest (Perry, July 8, 2020.)

-3) Using idealisation to prompt intimate physical contact.
+3) Using erotic idealisation to prompt intimate physical contact.
 Physical contact is culturally ambiguous.
 For example a hug may be mistaken for a cuddle.
 Intimate physical contact needs to be practiced in other relationships (Briscoe, 2020.)

 References